Do you absorb other people’s emotions or “energy”? Here’s why, and how to control it — from the world’s top empath researcher.

 2. Surrender to your breath.

-If you suspect that you’re picking up someone else’s energies, concentrate on your breath for a few minutes.
-(See here for tips about mindful mediation and breathing.)
+If you suspect that you’re picking up someone else’s energies, concentrate on your breath for a few minutes. (here are tips on mindful mediation and breathing.)
 Focusing on your breath is centering, and it connects you to your power.
 In contrast, holding your breath keeps negativity lodged in your body.

 To purify fear and pain, exhale stress and inhale calm.
 Picture unwholesome emotions as a gray fog lifting from your body, and wellness as a clear light entering it.
 Trust me, this will produce quick results.